Table of Contents

-The Line 6 POD Go is a multi-FX floor processor designed to provide amp modeling, effects, cabs and more in a small, portable enclosure.
-This new POD features Line 6 modern technology in a platform that is not just a recreation of the Helix, but a new philosophy that takes the guess work out of set up.
+The Line 6 POD Go is a multi-FX floor processor.
+It’s designed to provide amp modeling, effects, cabs, and more in a small, portable enclosure.
+This new POD features Line 6 modern technology in a platform that is not a recreation of the Helix.
+But a new philosophy that takes the guesswork out of setting up.

-With the ease of use thanks to the pre-assigned functionality, getting right to great sound is so much faster and straight forward.
+It’s easy to use thanks to the pre-assigned functionality.
+Getting to a great sound is so much faster and straightforward.

 Let’s have a look at some key features!